Christmas in the Netherlands: your guide to Dutch holiday foods and celebrations

 Kerstkransjes

-These are small wreaths made from chocolate cookies, fondant or meringue, and are usually hung on the Christmas tree ready to be eaten sporadically through the month of December.
+These are small wreaths made from chocolate cookies, fondant or meringue, and are usually hung on the Christmas tree, ready to be eaten sporadically throughout December.

 Don’t confuse these with kerstkrans!
 Those are large cake-sized pastries which shouldn’t be hung on your tree. 😂